KBEB: KFBK-FM and KAER

 In October 1978, KFBK-FM changed its call sign to KAER.
-It switched to a beautiful music format under their new moniker "The New Kare 92.5", playing quarter hour sweeps of soft, instrumental cover versions of popular songs.
+It switched to a beautiful music format, playing quarter hour sweeps of soft, instrumental cover versions of popular songs.

-On July 24, 1987, McClatchy Newspapers sold KAER and KFBK to Group W Inc. for $19,001,000.
+On July 24, 1987, McClatchy Newspapers sold KAER and KFBK to Westinghouse Broadcasting (Group W) for $19,001,000.
 The transaction closed in September.
 KAER began adding more vocals to the easy listening format in an effort to appeal to a younger demographic; eventually, the instrumentals would be dropped.

 KGBY (1991–2011)

 On February 26, 1991, the station began broadcasting an adult contemporary music format branded simply as "Y-92 FM, The Adult Choice".
 New call letters KGBY were assigned by the FCC the following month.
 The station was owned by AMFM Broadcasting from 1994 to 2000, then Clear Channel Communications after AMFM and Clear Channel merged.
 In 2000, the station briefly added a heavy number of country-based current hits, including songs by Billy Gilman, Lee Ann Womack, Lonestar, and Billy Joel.
 In 2001, the station re-branded itself as "Y-92.5, Today's Hits and Yesterday's Favorites" (resurrecting the slogan used by Group W in 1988 after dumping the KAER call letters).
 The station began using the "Best Mix in Denver" jingle package created for KIMN by JAM Creative Productions, including the "Y-92.5 KGBY, Sacramento" top-of-the-hour station identification.

 In 2002 and 2003, the weekday lineup included Paul Robbins and Phil Cowan (KGBY's morning show host since the 1980s), Mary Ellen Murphy (voice-tracked from a Clear Channel station in Grand Rapids, Michigan), and Dana Hess.
 Evening programming varied, including a local love songs show in early 2003 and a brief stint using John Tesh's syndicated show later that same year.
 On November 14, 2003, Y92.5 surprised listeners by switching to an all-Christmas music format.
 For the next six weeks, KGBY featured to a catalog of over 300 Christmas songs ranging from staples such as Brenda Lee's "Rockin' Around the Christmas Tree" and John Lennon's "Happy Xmas (War Is Over)" (both songs were played once every four hours, on the hour) to unusual tracks such as "Light of the Stable" by Emmylou Harris.
 The station repeated the seasonal change in 2004 and 2005; in 2006, the all-Christmas format was reduced to four weeks.